miryeganeh/Geo-Tagging/README.md

 # Geo-Tagging
-This is the python code for paper :"Geotagging Named Entities in News and Online Documents"
+This is the python code for paper :  J. Yu, D. Rafiei, Geotagging named entities in news and online documents, CIKM 2016.

 Author : Nima Miryeganeh